-Triclosan was not detected in your blood.
+Triclosan was detected in your blood, but at levels too low to be quantified by laboratory instruments.
 It has been found in 17 of 19 people tested in EWG and Commonweal studies.
 The presence of triclosan probably reflects exposures over the several days prior to testing, though this is a subject of ongoing scientific debate.
 One study found that people excrete significant amounts of any given triclosan exposure within about four days, while other studies indicate that the chemical could cling to body fat and build up in human tissues over time.